 The District began operations in 1976 as a fixed-route bus service.
 Today, the District has grown into a multimodal system of coordinated transit services, including bus, paratransit, shuttles and rail, each playing an integral role in meeting the transportation needs of San Mateo County.
 The rising costs of providing services, coupled with the District's commitment to additional services without new revenue sources, has resulted in an unsustainable financial condition.
-Specifically, debt service and the costs associated with the District's commitment to BART and annual growing contributions to Caltrain are significantly impacting the long-term financial condition of the District.
-The District is currently re-running its long term financial model.
-The upturn in the economy and reduction measures are starting to make an impact.
+Specifically, debt service and the costs associated with the District's commitment to BART and annual growing contributions to Caltrain have been significantly impacting the long-term financial condition of the District.
+The District is currently updating its long term financial model.
+The upturn in the economy and reduction measures are starting to make a positive impact on SamTrans' finances, at least in the near future.

 The District has been working to improve its long-term financial condition through a variety of measures.
-Improvement measures have included a restructuring of \$211 million in debt, dissolution of the BART to SFO agreement and the reauthorization of the Measure A /2 cent sales tax.
+Improvement measures have included a restructuring of \$211 million in debt, dissolution of the BART to SFO agreement and the reauthorization of the Measure A 1⁄2 cent sales tax.
 Over the past several budget cycles, the District has initiated several efforts to help keep annual expenses in line with annual revenues.
-Some of the deficit reduction exercises included a 7.5 percent service reduction, administrative layoffs, hiring and salary freezes, furlough days, fare increases, reduction in fringe benefit costs, reduction in its contribution to Caltrain, the implementation of a fuel hedge policy and program and deferring capital purchases.
-These various efforts have made a significant difference in looking at where the District stands today; however the District is still facing a structural deficit due to a decrease in transportation funding and rising costs.
+Some of the deficit reduction exercises included a 7.5 percent service reduction, administrative layoffs, hiring and salary freezes, furlough days, fare increases, reduction in fringe benefit costs, reduction in its contribution to Caltrain, the implementation of a fuel hedge policy and deferring capital purchases.
+These various efforts have made a significant difference in looking at where the District stands today; however the District is still facing a modest structural deficit due to a decrease in transportation funding and rising costs.